d4rky-pl/bootstrap-sass-mixins-cheat-sheet/README.md

 Feel free to send pull requests if you find anything you'd like to change!

+# TODO

+- syntax highlighting, so it's easier to tell apart between mixin name and it's parameters
+- probably some kind of simple SCSS parsers so I can embed code directly instead of linking to GH
+- probably a nicer layout, this one is too simplistic and takes too much space (harder to print)
+- you tell me :)

 # Licence

 The MIT License (MIT)